Blueprints for a Greener Tomorrow

 As with design in other buildings, there is importance in what is not visible.

-Johnson at Wendel says there are architectural obstacles in allocating space at these sites for things like the separation and burial of fuel tanks, and minimalizing long-term environmental disturbances.
+Johnson at Wendel said there are architectural obstacles in allocating space at these sites for things like the separation and burial of fuel tanks, and minimalizing long-term environmental disturbances.

-“Owners recognize the value in sustainable building, such as energy savings, improved indoor air quality and reduced waste, but sometimes LEED certification is an extra that doesn’t fit the budget or the client’s goals,” he says.
+“Owners recognize the value in sustainable building, such as energy savings, improved indoor air quality, and reduced waste, but sometimes LEED certification is an extra that doesn’t fit the budget or the client’s goals,” he said.

 Green Power for the People